mariopweb/joomla-elementary-template/README.md

 https://github.com/sniggle/joomla-bootstrap4-template

 Simple becuase..
 I needed something basic, elementary.
 Like Joomla! core Protostar, but with some newest technologies.
 Not some 'Powered by X Framework' like templates.
-Yes, there are great, but to set up a basic website there are just ... too confusing and time consuming.
+Yes, they are great, but in order to set up a basic website they are just ... too confusing and time consuming.

 You could now ask "Why didn't just contribute to that Boostrap4 template project" The answer is that I just wated to create something on one's own and learn something new on my way to .. learn coding.